AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-2.md

 ---
 title: Personalization using Adobe Target
-seo-title: Personalization using Adobe Target
 description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Target.
-seo-description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Target.
 feature: Experience Fragments
 topic: Personalization
 role: Developer